 For the longest time, tourists never considered the Algarve, the dream-worthy southern portion of Portugal, a walking destination.

-Today, an increasing number of tourists are discovering the incredibly walks lent by the dramatic and curvy coastline.
-In Julie Statham's Walking in the Algarve: 34 Coastal and Mountain Walks, tourists are guided through the volcanic hills to dramatic limestone escarpments.
+Today, an increasing number of tourists are discovering the incredible walks lent by the dramatic and curvy coastline.
+In Julie Statham’s Walking in the Algarve: 34 Coastal and Mountain Walks, tourists are guided through the volcanic hills to dramatic limestone escarpments.

 This diverse geology of the region is complemented by the local flora and fauna in the delightfully warm springs, hot summers, and short and nearly pain-free winters.
 The guide takes walkers from the large touristy areas through the more untouched, less known highlights of the Algarve.

 “The area of southern Portugal known as the Algarve has been the destination for winter-sun-seekers for many years.
 Although bordered by the Atlantic Ocean to both the south and west, it is warmed by the Gulf Stream and experiences a Mediterranean Climate with hot, dry summers, and mild, sunny winters.

 The oft-quoted statistic– that the Algarve receives an average of 300 days of sunshine a year– is true.